• Skip to primary navigation

 If you’re using fresh clams and/or mussels, briefly cook them partially in the boiling water to remove the meat, and then use the cooking liquid to cook the rice.
 I’m sure chicken stock would be good too, but I haven’t tried it.

-A little bit of lemon juice in the sauce really brightens up the flavor of this seafood rice bowl.
-Serve with a delicious soy sauce-based sauce (yangnyeomjang or yangnyumjang, 양념장), and enjoy easy, delicious one-pot meal!
+A bit of lemon juice in the sauce really brightens up the flavor of this seafood rice bowl.
+Serve with a delicious soy sauce-based sauce (yangnyeomjang or yangnyumjang, 양념장), and enjoy an easy, delicious one-pot meal!

 DSC 4156 3 - Haemul Bap (Seafood Rice Bowl)

-DSC 4156 3 350x350 - Haemul Bap (Seafood Rice Bowl)
+DSC 4156 3 300x300 - Haemul Bap (Seafood Rice Bowl)

 Haemul Bap (Seafood Rice Bowl)